-On 29 November 2018, based on a search warrant issued by the Local Court (Amtsgericht) in Frankfurt, Deutsche Bank's offices in Frankfurt were searched by German law enforcement authorities on the suspicion that two employees - and as-yet unidentified further individuals - deliberately abstained from issuing suspicious activity reports (SARs) in a timely manner and aided and abetted money laundering in connection with Deutsche Bank's offshore trust business.
-The Bank is cooperating in the investigation, as has been publicly acknowledged by the Frankfurt Public Prosecutor's Office.
+On 29 November 2018, based on a search warrant issued by the Local Court (Amtsgericht) in Frankfurt am Main, Deutsche Bank's offices in Frankfurt am Main were searched by German law enforcement authorities on the suspicion that two employees - and as-yet unidentified further individuals - deliberately abstained from issuing suspicious activity reports (SARs) in a timely manner and aided and abetted money laundering in connection with Deutsche Bank's offshore trust business.
+The Bank is cooperating in the investigation, as has been publicly acknowledged by the Frankfurt am Main Public Prosecutor's Office.
+The Bank is also cooperating with other requests for information from regulatory and law enforcement agencies that followed on the 29 November 2018 search warrant in Frankfurt am Main.